snap-bit/snap-bit.github.io/features.md

 title: Meet snap:bit
 ---

-snap:bit is an electronic component for the Snap Circuits educational electronic kit.
+The snap:bit is an electronic component for the Snap Circuits educational electronic kit.
 It features a socket for connecting the BBC micro:bit.
 This allows the Snap Circuits to be programmatically controlled by the micro:bit.

 All features of the micro:bit like the accelerometer and compass, the light and temperature sensors, the radio and Bluetooth, are available for a completely new experience with Snap Circuits!